How we use your data

 • Further our charitable aims through a range of philanthropic fundraising appeals and programmes, including direct marketing (such as receipt of University publications), telephone and email fundraising and, where relevant, a request to meet you in person

-We respect and honour our alumni’s rights to privacy, and will fully comply with their requests on how they wish to be contacted by the University.
+We respect and honour the rights to privacy of our alumni community, and will fully comply with your requests on how you wish to be contacted by the University.
 We will conduct all our fundraising in accordance with the Fundraising Regulator’s Code of Fundraising Practice.

 Grounds for processing your data

-In accordance with the UK General Data Protection Regulation (UK GDPR) and Privacy and Electronic Communications Regulations (PECR), DARO will process your data according to the following legal bases.
+In accordance with the UK General Data Protection Regulation (UK GDPR) and Privacy and Electronic Communications Regulations (PECR), GED will process your data according to the following legal bases.

 Public Task